rdfostrich/article-jws2018-ostrich/content/storage.md

 If there is a match, that ID is used for storing the delta's triple component.
 To identify the appropriate dictionary for triple decoding, some form of dictionary identification is encoded inside the ID, e.g., with a reserved bit.
-The text-based dictionary entries can be compressed to reduce storage space further, as they are likely to contain a lot of redundancies.
+The text-based dictionary entries can be compressed to reduce storage space further, as they are likely to contain many redundancies.

 ### Addition Counts
 {:#addition-counts}